 Business Development skill

 Business Development is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
-BD strategy, partnership frameworks, outreach templates, deal pipeline management, and negotiation playbooks for B2B SaaS.
+BD strategy for B2B SaaS: partner scoring, compliance-safe outreach, deal pipeline + CRM fields, partner economics, and negotiation playbooks.
+Use when sourcing/qualifying partners, running cold outbound, structuring referral/reseller/integration/white-label deals, negotiating partnership terms, or building a BD dashboard.
 Install with: npx skills-ws install business-development.

 growthv1.0.0Updated